-7 km to the west from the peninsula Holy Nose (Svyatoy Nos) The total area of the islands is 10 sq.km.
+7 km to the west from Holy Nose (Svyatoy Nos) peninsula.
+The total area of the islands is 10 sq.km.
 The archipelago consists of 4 islands: Bolshoy (means “Big”), Tonky (means “thin”), Krugly (“round”), and Dolgy (“long”).

 The islands were named so due to the originated word “ushkan”, as people in Siberia called hares.
 But these animals did not inhabit these islands.
 The name came from the North of Russia where the Pomory (people living near the White Sea) called sea seals “sea hares”, Russian natives from the European North having seen many Baikal freshwater seals “nerpa” (ringed seal) called them “Zayachy (Hare’s) and so it was registered on the map of Semyon Remezov in 1701.
 Then the name “ zayachy” was pronounced in the Siberian way “Ushkany” and this name have been kept till present times.
 The Ushkany islands remain a favorite place of seals.

 The Archipelago Many scientists consider the Ushkany archipelago to have been raised from the depth due to the local tectonic raising of the bottom of the lake in the middle of the Quaternary period.
 The question of the islands’ origin remains disputable to our time.
 Two volcanoes and remains of the lava flow dated back approximately 60 mln years and apparently connected with the beginning of the formation of Baikal rift hollow were discovered on the islands.
 The developed terraces significative of changes of water level in the Baikal or a tectonic raising of islands are characteristic for these islands, 8 terraces were noted on the island of Bolshoy Ushkany, except for the scientific suggestions, there is also a legendary version of the origin of the Ushkan Islands.